oranje19/NBM-Unsupervised/Video Games Sentiment Analysis.md

 ## Design
-The datas are provided by [Instacart Datasets](https://www.kaggle.com/c/instacart-market-basket-analysis/data).
+The datas are provided by [Amazon Video Games](https://nijianmo.github.io/amazon/index.html).
-Analysing data through Python(Pandas) and using scikit-learn for a better prediction of the consumer behavior.
+Analysing data through Python(Pandas) and using scikit-learn for a better sentiment and recommendation system.

 ## Data